shaharoded/Mediator/core/knowledge-base/TAK_README.md

 #### Parameter Types

-Parameters can be numeric, time-duration strings, or arbitrary strings:
+Parameters can be numeric, time-duration strings, or arbitrary strings (from all TAK types, points to "Value" column):

 - **Numeric:** `default="72"` → 72.0
 - **Time-duration:** `default="1h"` → 3600.0 seconds (converted by `parse_duration()`)